 A Sermon on Ephesians 6:14Read more

-As Christians, we are no longer servants of the world, but of God.
-We are God’s special people.
-Listen to this sermon on Ephesians 6:14 as Dr. Martyn Lloyd-Jones shows how we should view the world in light of our life in Christ.
-It is important for us to realize that we are in the world, but we are not of it.
-Our citizenship is now in heaven, and the world is no longer our home.
-Because of this, we no longer focus on the temporary or materials things that do not last.
-Dr. Lloyd-Jones then moves on to focus on the importance of preparation.
-Preparing for our place in heaven means casting off the works of darkness and putting on the armor of God.
-It means that we spend our time and energy on preparing for our future home than using it on our temporary home.
+Christians are no longer servants of the world, but of God.
+They are God’s special people.
+In this sermon on Ephesians 6:14 titled “Marching Orders,” Dr. Martyn Lloyd-Jones shows how they should view the world in light of their life in Christ.
+It is important to realize that Christians are in the world but are not of it.
+Their citizenship is now in heaven, and the world is no longer their home.
+Because of this, they no longer focus on the temporary or materials things that do not last.
+Dr. Lloyd-Jones moves on to focus on the importance of preparation.
+Preparing for a place in heaven means casting off the works of darkness and putting on the armor of God.
+It means spending time and energy on preparing for the future home than using it on the temporary home.
 Lastly, Dr. Lloyd-Jones concludes his sermon by focusing on the practical deductions of these truths.
-Most importantly, these truths need to be something that we practice, not just things we say.
-Preparing for our future home and living for God calls for action.
-He encourages us to live these truths out in our lives as we walk with Christ.
+Most importantly, these truths need to be something that is practices, not just things that are said.
+Preparing for a future home and living for God calls for action.
+He encourages living these truths out in lives as the Christian walks with Christ.

 Additional Scripture Translations

 Ephesians 6:14, New American Standard Bible (NASB)

 14Stand firm therefore, having belted your waist with truth, and having put on the breastplate of righteousness,

 14Stand therefore, having your loins girt about with truth, and having on the breastplate of righteousness;